aws/aws-dotnet-deploy/README.md

-## AWS .NET Deploy CLI Tool
+# AWS .NET deployment tool

 This repository contains the AWS .NET deployment tool for .NET CLI - the opinionated tooling that simplifies deployment of .NET applications with minimum AWS knowledge.
 The tool suggests the right AWS compute service to deploy your application to.
 It then builds and packages your application as required by the chosen compute service, generates the deployment infrastructure, deploys your application by using the Cloud Development Kit (CDK), and displays the endpoint.

 The tool assumes minimal knowledge of AWS.
 It is designed to guide you through the deployment process and provides suggested defaults.
 The tool will show you all compute service options available to deploy your application, and will recommend a default with information about why it was chosen.
 The other compute service options will be shown with an explanation of their differences.
 If the selected compute option does not match your needs, you can select a different compute service.

 The goal of the deployment tool is to deploy cloud-native .NET applications that are built with .NET Core 2.1 and above.
 A cloud-native .NET application is written in .NET with the intent to deploy to Linux.
 It is not tied to any Windows specific technology such as Windows registry, IIS or MSMQ, and can be deployed on virtualized compute.
 The tool **cannot** be used to deploy .NET Framework, Desktop, Xamarin, or other applications that do not fit the "cloud-native" criteria.